 Teachers will assist students in making up work, however, it is the responsibility of the students to determine what work has been missed and see that it is completed.
-SCS utilizes the FACTS online homework calendar where all assignments are regularly posted by faculty.
-Students and parents may access FACTS through the school website.
 When a student has obviously delayed or put off work, the teacher is no longer obligated to assist the student in making up the work and a grade of zero may be given.
-Teachers are not responsible to "re-teach" the lessons missed on a family vacation.
-Students are not permitted to miss regularly scheduled classes in order to make up work or tests.
+Teachers are not responsible to "reteach" the lessons missed on a family vacation.
+Students are not permitted to miss regularly scheduled classes to make up work or tests.
 The student should schedule time with the teacher to address missed tests or assignments.
-A student who misses one school day immediately preceding a scheduled test or assignment due date will be expected to take the test or submit the assignment as scheduled in FACTS.
+A student who misses one school day immediately preceding a scheduled test or assignment due date will be expected to take the test or submit the assignment as scheduled.